 The Rothman Center for Pediatric Neuropsychiatry at Johns Hopkins All Children’s Hospital and the University of South Florida features programs to help children with a wide range of psychiatric, behavioral and neurocognitive conditions.
+The Rothman Center is a Tourette Association of America Center of Excellence.

 Our clinic provides comprehensive psychiatric, behavioral and neurocognitive evaluations to:

-Please call 727-767-8230 and request a telephone intake.
-An expert physician and/or psychologist will review your information and we will schedule the appropriate service(s) shortly.
-Please have prior records available to help us best determine the most appropriate level of care.
 Your first visit will be a diagnostic/initial evaluation so that we can discuss various treatment options with you.
 We view this initial appointment as an opportunity for you to get to know us, as well – it is our aim for you to understand all decisions we make regarding you/your child’s care.

 For out-of-town families considering services (in particular, our intensive program), one of our doctors can discuss the Rothman Center’s programs with you in detail prior to scheduling.